-What does it feel like to truly connect with your kid and get through a stressful moment?
+Can you start building emotional intelligence during stressful moments?
+What does it feel like to truly connect with your kid during stressful moments?

 Much like any other important relationship, connecting in your parenting means prioritizing the relationship over all else in your world.
 It means showing up with empathy & compassion along with balancing it with boundaries & accountability.